 Studies have found the following risk factors for prostate cancer:

-Prostate cancer occurs more often in African-American men than in men of other races.
+Prostate cancer occurs more often in African-American men and Caribbean men of African ancestry than in men of other races.
 African-American men are also more likely to be diagnosed at an advanced stage, and are more than twice as likely to die of prostate cancer as white men.
 Prostate cancer occurs less often in Asian-American and Hispanic/Latino men than in non-Hispanic whites.
 The reasons for these racial and ethnic differences are not clear.

 Prostate cancer is most common in North America, northwestern Europe, Australia, and on Caribbean islands.
 It is less common in Asia, Africa, Central America, and South America.
 The reasons for this are not clear.